VibeFlow-AI/Team-13/docs/test-accounts.md

 1. Navigate to the login page (`/auth`)
 2. Under the regular login form, you'll see "Quick Login (For Development)" options
-3. Click either "Login as Mentor" or "Login as Mentee" to automatically fill the credentials
+3. Click either "Login as Mentor" or "Login as Mentee" to automatically sign in with those credentials
-4. Click the "Welcome Back" button to complete the login process
-5. After successful login, the system will redirect you to the appropriate dashboard based on the role
+4. After a brief moment, you'll be automatically redirected to the appropriate dashboard based on the role

 ### Account Properties